wavefrontHQ/docs/pages/doc/start_trial.md

     {% include tip.html content="The company name that you provide will be used for the tenant name of your service instance." %}

     You are redirected back to the VMware Cloud Services Console.

 1. Select a VMware Cloud organization or create a new one.

-    {% include note.html content="If you want to onboard the service in an existing organization, you must have the **Organization Owner** role for that organization." %}
+    {% include note.html content="If you want to onboard the service to an existing organization, you must have the **Organization Owner** role for that organization." %}

     To create an organization:

     1. Click **Create New Organization**.
     1. Enter an organization name.
     1. Enter the address for your organization or choose and existing one if you have already added an address for your account.
     1. Enter the payment details information.
     1. Review the Cloud Services Terms of Service and select the check box to agree.

     Initially, you are the only user who belongs to the newly created organization.
 You have the **Organization Owner** role for that organization.